Code-Institute-Submissions/onAPlateCatering/README.md

 - I would like to contact the company for more queries.
 - I want to increase my brand awareness and social following.

-From Testing the aims are meet as follows:
+From Testing, the aims are met as follows:

 - I would like to be able to view a menu of food.
-  - The navigation bar clearly shows a user where the menu is.
+  - The navigation bar clearly shows the user where the menu is.
-  - A call to action is shown on the home page with a button in the what we offer section leading the person to the menu.
+  - A call to action is shown on the home page with a button in the 'what we offer' section leading the person to the menu.
 - I would like to be able to request a quote.
   - A call to action button is present on the landing page and is the first thing a user sees.
-  - On the menu page again a call to action button is present guiding the user to the quote page.
+  - On the menu page another call to action button is present guiding the user to the quote page.
   - The request a quote option is in the navigation bar.
 - I would like to see reviews from other customers who used service.
   - Testimonials are present on the landing page and are styled to grab the reader's attention.
 - I would like to contact the company for more queries.
   - Contact section is shown in the navigation bar.
 - I want to increase my brand awareness and social following.
-  - The footer on all pages has links to the social pages as is standard practice for websites and the user would know to navigate here.
+  - The footer on all pages has links to the social pages as is standard practice for websites and the user would know to navigate to this.

 ### Functionality Testing